Skip to Content

 Always ensure your potting mixture is well-draining.
 This is done by preparing a well-draining mixture and choosing a pot with drainage holes.
 Perlite and coarse sand will improve the drainage of the potting mixture.

-The important thing you need to remember about the Maranta Lemon Lime plant is that it does not like to dry.
-Therefore it is best to maintain a steady watering schedule as this plant is not for under waterers.
+The Lemon Lime plant does not like to get dry.
+A steady watering schedule is crucial.
+This is not a plant for under-waterers.
 As a simple rule, water your plant when the leaves start curling towards the center.

-During cold months of winter, this Maranta plant will go dormant therefore reduce the watering as it needs less water to grow and survive.
+During cold months of winter, this Maranta plant will go dormant; therefore reduce the watering as it needs less water to grow and survive.
 To water Maranta Lemon Lime plant, always use distilled, rain, or filtered water as this plant cannot tolerate tap water.

 The Maranta Lemon Lime, like other variations of this species, loves high humidity.
 Remember, all plants from the Marantaceae plant family require humidity.
 You can ensure this by misting your plant regularly.

-Fertilizers help plants have steady growth.
+Fertilizers help plants have a steady growth.
 I feed my Maranta Lemon Lime every two weeks from spring to fall.
 I like to use water-soluble fertilizer that is dissolved at half strength.
 This will establish the plant in the growing phase.

-Make sure you use high-quality fertilizer because the cheap ones will damage your plant.
+Ensure you use high-quality fertilizer because the cheap ones will damage your plant.
 Skip fertilizer or reduce the quantity in winter as the plant is not growing much.

 Repotting